featheredtoast/hubot-discourse-adapter/README.md

 ## Limitations

 Currently there is no reliable way to notify Hubot on messages other than `@username`, or by setting watched topics/categories to "watched" manually.

-The notifications roll up so only the first notification per batch will be responded to.
-The poll is on a 10 second timer.
-There is no pagination in the polling so only the most recent 60 messages notifications will be responded to.

-The discourse adapter requires a user that can use the API -- the bot may need to be promoted to staff.